International Spanish or local Spanish?

 What exactly is it?

 - International or universal Spanish is a type of Spanish, which does not include any localisms or colloquialisms.
-That means it can be understood by a broader range of Spanish speakers, whether they’re from Madrid or Buenos Aires!
+That means a broader range of Spanish speakers understand it, whether they’re from Madrid or Buenos Aires!

 - It tends to be used for formal documentation as the more formal level of Spanish, the more universal it is since it doesn’t include as many colloquialisms.